huynguyen250896/DrGA/README.md

 #### II.
 Understanding the tool and Data Structure
 ---
+The following are parameters included in DrGA and their role:
 - organism: organism name.
 Organism names are constructed by concatenating the first letter of the name and the family name.
 Example: human - hsapiens, mouse - mmusculus.
 Default is organism = "hsapiens".

 - sources: possible biological mechanisms allowed (e.g., Gene Ontology - GO:BP, GO:MF,GO:CC; KEGG; REAC; TF; MIRNA; CORUM; HP; HPA; WP;… Please see the g:GOSt web tool for the comprehensive list and details on incorporated data sources).
 Default is sources = c("GO:BP", "KEGG").